Values, Principles, and Responsibilities

 Being more than just a tutor

-Being matched with a peer mentor or attending study sessions led by group leaders does not guarantee that a mentee will pass a class.
-As a mentor or leader, the focus is not on teaching course material, but on fostering good study habits and learning techniques.
+Being matched with a mentor or attending study sessions does not guarantee that a mentee will pass a class.
+As a mentor, the focus is not on teaching course material, but on fostering good study habits and learning techniques.
 The goal is to prepare mentees not only for their assigned classes, but for current and future challenges.
 By developing life skills, mentees become ready to be successful for their college careers and beyond.

 Mentees often do not seek out help when they need it.
-A good mentor or leader must be proactive.
-If a mentee is slow to respond, send reminders; following up with phone calls demonstrates commitment and sincerity.
+A good mentor must be proactive.
+If a mentee does not respond promptly, send reminders; following up with phone calls demonstrates commitment and sincerity.
 Coming prepared to meetings and adjusting them to meet mentees’ needs, meeting in places conducive to study, and keeping track of and managing events in a calendar are all examples of proactivity.

 In order to accommodate and serve as many mentees as is possible, a mentor must be flexible both in schedule and in mind.
 Some mentees can only meet once or twice a week.
 Being able to reasonably accommodate a variety of mentees with different schedules and/or learning styles is necessary.
-Moreover, a mentor or leader needs to recognize that mentees have different needs—some study techniques may work better for some than others.
+Moreover, a mentor needs to recognize that mentees have different needs—some study techniques may work better for some than others.
 Flexibility is critical to effective mentoring.

 Leading by example